-This addendum applies during the period of school closure due to COVID-19, and reflects updated advice from our 3 local safeguarding partners (Newcastle Local Authority, Clinical Commissioning Authority and the Police).
+1.1 This addendum applies during any period of school closure and reflects updated advice from our three local safeguarding partners (Newcastle Local Authority, Clinical Commissioning Authority, and the Police).

-It sets out changes to our normal child protection policy in light of the Department for Education's guidance Coronavirus: safeguarding in schools, colleges and other providers, and should be read in conjunction with that policy.

-Unless covered here, our normal child protection policy continues to apply.

-The Department for Education's (DfE's) definition of 'vulnerable children' includes those who:

-Have a social worker, including children:

-- With a child protection plan

-- Assessed as being in need

-- Looked after by the local authority

-- Have an education, health and care (EHC) plan
+- 1.2 It sets out changes to our normal child protection policy in light of the Department for Education's guidance and should be read in conjunction with that guidance. - 1.3 Unless covered here, our normal child protection policy continues to apply. - 1.4 The Department for Education's (DfE's) definition of 'vulnerable children' includes those who have a social worker, including children: - with a child protection plan - assessed as being in need - looked after by the local authority, and / or - have an education, health and care (EHC) plan